googlearchive/observe-js/README.md

 function ArrayObserver(
-  object,     // array to be observed callback,   // function to be invoked when the changes occur to the array's index storage target,     // optional - context object (this) for provided callback token       // optional - value to be passed back as last argument to callback )
+  object,     // array to be observed callback,   // function to be invoked when the changes occur to the array's index storage target     // optional - context object (this) for provided callback )
 ```